pupeno/free-form/README.md

 ## Current state

 This library is far from complete.
 The focus so far was in establishing how it should work and not attempt to provide a complete form solution.
-For example, there's no [support selects](https://github.com/pupeno/free-form/issues/3) or [text areas](https://github.com/pupeno/free-form/issues/4) but adding them should be easy.
-This is likely to be fixed soon but pull requests are welcome.
-Another important shortcoming is the [lack of tests](https://github.com/pupeno/free-form/issues/6).
+An important shortcoming is the [lack of tests](https://github.com/pupeno/free-form/issues/6).
 If you start using the library and find it's not flexible enough, please, get in touch.
 The goal is for it to be super flexible and useful in a wide range of situations.